unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Concealment

-A Unit/Ping is concealed if any part of its base/volume overlaps with concealing area terrain or it is partially blocked by intervening concealing or LOS blocking terrain.
+A Unit/Ping is concealed if any part of its base/volume overlaps with concealing area terrain, or it is partially blocked by intervening concealing or LOS blocking terrain.

 To determine if a target is concealed by intervening terrain, the acting unit's controlling player selects a point on